 How much do ECS classes cost?

-Tuition and fees are waived for Early College Start students who reside in the ACC tax district that includes: Austin, Del Valle, Elgin, Hays, Leander, Manor, and Round Rock school districts, and those portions of the Pflugerville and Eanes school districts that pay property taxes to the City of Austin.
+Tuition and fees are waived for Early College Start students who enroll in an ACC core curriculum course, workforce course required for an ACC workforce certificate or degree, foreign language, or KINE 1304 & KINE 1305 and who reside in the ACC tax district that includes: Austin, Del Valle, Elgin, Hays, Leander, Manor, and Round Rock school districts, and those portions of the Pflugerville and Eanes school districts that pay property taxes to the City of Austin.
 ECS students will be limited to a total of 12 ACC course tuition/fee waivers.
-Any course taken once the 12 course limit is reached will be assessed regular tuition and fees based on the student's residency.
+Any course taken once the 12 course limit is reached or not eligible for the ECS tuition and fees waiver will be assessed regular tuition and fees based on the student's residency.
 Course(s) dropped after the add/drop period for that session will count toward the 12 course tuition/fee waivers and towards the 2 course per semester limit.

-Early College Start students residing outside the ACC tax district but within the ACC service area are charged a per-course fee of $75 for courses taken at ACC campuses or through distance learning.
-This fee is waived if the ACC course is taken on a high school campus.
+Early College Start students residing outside the ACC tax district but within the ACC service area are charged a per-course fee of $75 for courses taken at ACC campuses or through distance learning for courses that are ECS tuition and fees waiver eligible.

 Early College Start students residing outside of the ACC service area will be assessed regular tuiton and fees based on the student's residency, and also limited to 2 courses per semester.